top of page

 red.png

-Red is designed for individuals with reduced sensation in the tongue and mouth, helping them safely reconnect with oral sensations and movements.
+Red is designed for individuals with reduced oral sensation

 Wild fruit mix